 Meaning Of Financial Engineering

-Financial engineering involves utilization of mathematical techniques in solving financial problems.
-This process uses tools and knowledge from the fields of economics, statistics, applied mathematics and computer science.
-These tools not only assist in solving the prevailing financial issues but also help in devising innovative financial products.
+Financial engineering involves the utilization of mathematical techniques in solving financial problems.
+This process uses tools and knowledge from the fields of economics, statistics, applied mathematics, and computer science.
+These tools assist in solving the prevailing financial issues and help in devising innovative financial products.
 Financial engineering is also known as quantitative analysis.
-Investment banks, commercial banks and insurance agencies use this technique.
+Basically, it is a corporate restructuring strategy.
+Investment banks, commercial banks, and insurance agencies use this technique.

 After knowing the meaning of financial engineering, we’ll see how it works.

-Financial engineers create, design and implement new financial models and processes in order to find solutions for problems.
+Financial engineers create, design, and implement new financial models and processes to find solutions for problems.
 They always seek new financial opportunities.
-Preparing such models requires a great deal of research and they rely on in-depth data analysis, simulations, risk analysis and stochastics.
-Financial engineers possess knowledge in fields such as economics, statistics and corporate finance.
-These engineers work in banking, consulting agencies, securities and financial management.
+Preparing such models requires a great deal of research, and they rely on in-depth data analysis, simulations, risk analysis, and stochastics.
+Financial engineers possess knowledge in fields such as economics, statistics, and corporate finance.
+These engineers work in banking, consulting agencies, securities, and financial management.